Astrapolis-peasant/sub0_erc20_pausable/transcript.md

 ```
 npx redspot-new erc20
 ```
-> remember to change the dependencies in `cargo.toml` to pull from crate.io, otherwise it will have compatible issues with `polkadot.js`
+> remember to change the dependencies in `cargo.toml` to pull from crate.io, otherwise it will have compatible issues with `polkadot.js`. ink! is updating very fast and if we pull directly from ink! git, it will have compatible issues.
+We are seeing problems with Polkadot/app as well.
+But usually, it get fixed pretty quick.

 ```
 ink_primitives = { version = "3.0.0-rc5", default-features = false }